Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Photograph by Mike Holtham

 Monterey has a stylish sophistication, which sets the tone on this intimate and friendly cruise ship.
 She has luxuriant deep pile carpets, gleaming brass rails, polished mirrors, and tropical greenery.
-From the casual elegance of the Cafe de Paris and the galleried art deco Show Lounge to the superb split-level Restaurant, and Cinema, Monterey’s emphasis is sheer elegance.
+From the casual elegance of the Cafe de Paris and the galleried art deco Show Lounge to the superb split-level Restaurant, and a delightful Polynesian inspired Cinema; there is no doubts that the Monterey’s emphasis is sheer elegance!

 Promenade Deck